anquanscan/sec-tools/README.md

 [DiscordExploit](https://github.com/maximkha/DiscordExploit): This permission-less exploit can hijack a discord account
 [chef-postgres-hardening](https://github.com/dev-sec/chef-postgres-hardening): This chef cookbook provides security configuration for PostgreSQL.
 [AlanFramework](https://github.com/enkomio/AlanFramework): A C2 post-exploitation framework
 [AuthMeReloaded](https://github.com/AuthMe/AuthMeReloaded): The best authentication plugin for the Bukkit/Spigot API!
+[BeFree](https://github.com/Mahi2/BeFree): Website Security, Antivirus & Firewall || a powerful application that can secure your website against hackers, attacks and other incidents of abuse